 - Clear criminal background check annually while enrolled.

-- Maintain updated CPR certification and proof of comprehensive health insurance
+- Maintain updated American Heart Association BLS certification and proof of comprehensive health insurance.

-- Provide evidence of compliance with all health requirements and clearance of drug screening to the School of Nursing and Health Sciences
+- Provide evidence of compliance with all health requirements and clearance of 10-panel drug screen to the School of Nursing and Health Sciences.

 - Comply with additional agency policies and requirements for clinical practice.

-- Provide health requirement updates to the Nursing office before the start of each semester
+- Comply with annual health and mandatory requirement updates before the start of each semester.

 A grade of F in a nursing course will result in dismissal from the nursing program.
 Students must repeat any required nursing course in which a grade of D or W is received.
 Students will be allowed to repeat a nursing course only once and may repeat only one nursing course.

 NURS 102 serves as an introductory course and as such can be repeated without penalty.

 Nursing students must have a cumulative nursing grade-point average (NGPA) of 2.30 to qualify for graduation.
 Students are responsible for complying with the policies and procedures in the current edition of the Undergraduate Nursing Student Handbook.